oarabiledev/innerscope/docs/+GET_STARTED.md

 ```

 > [!NOTE]
-> element, is an HTMLELEMENT or even a litty custom element, you
+> element, is an HTMLELEMENT or even a custom element, you
 > pass strings like button or img.

 A simple example is :